 The Duomo di Milano

 Taking a walk into the city the following day, it was still raining, as it did throughout the whole weekend!
 But we couldn’t resist the idea of a walk on the rooftops of the fabulous Gothic cathedral to enjoy the spectacular views.
-The two tier queueing system with a fast track option, suggested that we might have had a long wait ahead of us.
+The queueing system with a fast track option, suggested that we might have had a long wait ahead of us.
 But in fact we went straight in.

 On ground level, the cathedral is magnificent – a massively impressive space.
 Ornately adorned with intricate paintings and carvings the interior of the cathedral is remarkable.
 And although the building exists on a huge scale, the smallest attention to every minor detail is apparent in every nook and cranny, both inside and out.